 Unfortunately, avoiding fall allergy plants will be difficult, if not impossible, if you spend any modicum of time outdoors.

 Ragweed is the biggest allergy trigger in the fall, causing 75% of hayfever issues.
 This weed, which grows in the South, North and Midwest U.S., is a prolific pollen producer: The greenish-yellow flowers on just one ragweed plant can produce up to 1 billion pollen grains, which can travel up to 700 miles by wind.
+Unfortunately, goldenrod is often blamed for allergies triggered by ragweed, which blooms at the same time and looks similar.

 While Ragweed is the most responsible for allergies in autumn, there are many other plants that cause fall allergies, some of which are mentioned below: